 Boeing 787 fuel leak prompts mandatory safety checks

-WASHINGTON Dec 5 (Reuters) - The U.S. Federal Aviation Administration confirmed Wednesday it is requiring inspection of Boeing Co's new 787 Dreamliners after discovery of fuel leaks traced to a manufacturing flaw at Boeing factories.
+WASHINGTON (Reuters) - The U.S. Federal Aviation Administration confirmed Wednesday it is requiring inspection of Boeing Co's new 787 Dreamliners after the discovery of fuel leaks traced to a manufacturing flaw at Boeing plants.

-A safety order mandates inspection of fuel line couplings in the engine pylons to make sure the couplings are correctly assembled and installed, the FAA said.
+A safety order mandated inspection of fuel line couplings in the engine pylons to make sure the couplings are correctly assembled and installed, the FAA said.

-The order "makes mandatory inspections already recommended by Boeing," the airline said on Tuesday.
+The order "makes mandatory inspections already recommended by Boeing," the company said on Tuesday.

 Separately, a brand new United Airlines (UAL.N) 787 Dreamliner with 184 people aboard was forced to make an emergency landing in New Orleans on Tuesday after experiencing a mechanical problem on a flight from Houston, Texas, to Newark, New Jersey.